 The university enrolls nearly 18,000 students annually on its main campus at Starkville and satellite campus in Meridian.
 They are served by more than 1,300 faculty members.
 The university awards about 3,700 degrees each year, of which over 100 are doctoral degrees.
 For full details, see the Mississippi State University Factbook.

-Recognizing that people’s need for learning never ends, MSU’s Division of Academic Outreach and Continuing Education offers noncredit courses and programs for adult learners in categories such as professional development, personal enrichment, and safety and the environment.
+Recognizing that people’s need for learning never ends, MSU’s Center for Continuing Education offers noncredit courses and programs for adult learners in categories such as professional development, personal enrichment, and safety and the environment.
 Many courses are offered via distance learning technologies, and some qualify for credit in the form of continuing education units (CEUs).